cloudshiftstrategies/amazon-sp-api-python/README.md

 We use the openapi generator <https://openapi-generator.tech/> to convert the amazon sp-api swagger api models <https://github.com/amzn/selling-partner-api-models.git> into a python package.

-This creates a requiests base API with pydantic types.
+This creates a `requests` based API with `pydantic` types.
 Awesome!

 This project consists of tweaks I had to make to aws auth schemes to get things working with the openapi generator client, the generator script that creates the models and a